-Kids who struggled during the school year often use the summer to sharpen their skills in time for the coming fall.
+Kids who struggle in the classroom often use the summer to sharpen their skills in time for the next school year.
 That means a plethora of parents may be searching for a private tutor.

-Care.com says high school students who tutor during the summer can expect to earn $10 to $15 an hour.
-Certified teachers can earn as much as $75 an hour — that’s big bank during their off-season.
+Care.com says high school students who tutor can expect to earn $30 to $40 an hour.
+Certified teachers can earn as much as $85 an hour — that’s big bank during teachers’ usual off-season.

 When investing legend Warren Buffett was a kid, he would buy chewing gum from his grandfather’s store, then turn around and sell it door-to-door at a markup.